krishna-mittal-code/java-journey-oops/README.md

 ## Getting Started

 Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+I have started learning java and will add->commit->push my small but gradual learning in this repo

 ## Folder Structure